Parquery/icontract/README.rst

 **Abstract Classes**.
 Since Python 3 does not allow multiple meta classes, ``icontract.DBCMeta`` inherits from ``abc.ABCMeta`` to allow combining contracts with abstract base classes.

+**Snapshots**.
+Snapshots are inherited from the base classes for computational efficiency.
+You can use snapshots from the base classes as if they were defined in the concrete class.

 The following example shows an abstract parent class and a child class that inherits and strengthens parent's contracts: